 2.2 Land Preparation

 The site was cleared of existing vegetation, and trash was removed from the farm site.
 The mapping of the site was followed by manual soil pulverization and bed making.
-Each bed was 2 m x 2m in size, the beds were separated by a 0.5m furrow for free passage and weeding, while a 1m pathway separated the blocks.
+Each bed was 2 m × 2m in size, the beds were separated by a 0.5m furrow for free passage and weeding, while a 1m pathway separated the blocks.

 2.3.
 Source of experimental materials